There will be a welcome briefing this evening.

 Day 3 - 5

 For these three busy days we will enjoy the sights and sounds of China's capital.
-The sightseeing will include the Forbidden City with its innumerable courtyards and temples, and the Temple of Heaven complex in the southern part of the city.
+The sightseeing will include the Forbidden City with its innumerable courtyards and temples, and the Temple of Heaven Park in the southern part of the city.
 We also visit Tianamen square, the largest square in the world and able to hold over a million people.
 Just outside the city centre is the Summer Palace, a huge park dotted with impressive pavilions and temples which, like the Forbidden City, was once the exclusive playground of China's Emperors and their concubines.
 We will take a walking tour of the cities hutongs (narrow alleys) to see what is left of old Beijing and its traditions.
 We will also leave the capital and head into the countryside to the Great Wall, an approx 2 hour journey to the north of the city.
 We go to one of the best-preserved parts of the Great Wall at Mutianyu which is an impressive sight, snaking off across mountains and valleys into the distance.
 This section of Great Wall used to serve as the northern barrier defending the capital and the imperial tombs.
 The wall here is upto 8.5 metres high and 5 metres wide, and has 22 watchtowers on its 2,250-metre-long stretch.
-There are some steep steps to navigate and clients who suffer from vertigo may find it difficult, (there is an optional cable car).
-There is the option of a trip to the opera one evening while in Beijing.
+There are some steep steps to navigate and clients who suffer from vertigo may find it difficult, (there is an optional cable car that takes you from the bottom to the wall itself).
+There is the option of a trip to the opera, kung fu or acrobat show one evening while in Beijing.
+In the 3 days in Beijing lunch is only provided on the Great Wall day (breakfast is included every day).
 In the evening of Day 4 we board an overnight train to the ancient city of Xi'an.
-This train is of a good standard usually with a dining car and bar.
+It is recommended to try and get food before the train as there is a limited selection provided on the train.
+The train itself is of a good standard, although please note that all facilities such as washrooms and toilets are shared with other passengers.
 Sleepers are four berth and bedding is provided.

 Xi'an is one of China's former capitals and one of the few cities in China to have retained its city walls, probably because they are so massive that no revolutionary was willing to tackle the huge task of removing them.
 Today we will visit the city and the Bell and Drum Plaza at its heart, along with the Great Mosque.
 The Muslim quarter is a fascinating place to visit, especially in the evening as it comes alive with the bustle of the bazaars and food stalls.
-It is possible to hire bikes (optional) and cycle on the city walls and appreciate the sheer scale of the walls.
+This afternoon is free; it is possible to appreciate the sheer scale of the City Wall, you can hire bikes and cycle on the city walls.

-Today we visit the famous mausoleum of Emperor Qin with its staggering display of Terracotta Warriors.
+Today we visit the famous Terracotta Warriors of Emperor Qin.
 Originally four armies were planned, at each point of the compass, life-size and lifelike.
 Three have been found and it is assumed the emperor's successors decided enough was enough before the fourth was begun.
 The first pit excavated had an estimated 6,000 figures in its one army.
 The third pit has been opened to the public, which contains the 'command post' for the entire operation.
 This is one of China's great tourist attractions, and some people may find the sheer numbers of visitors rather overpowering.
 In the evening we will leave Xi'an and board an overnight train to Chengdu.

-We will visit the Giant Panda Breeding Research Base.
+With an early start today we will visit the Giant Panda Breeding Research Base.
 Hopefully these intriguing and rare animals will be feeding, as this is when they're most active; otherwise we will have the opportunity to watch the Pandas indulge in their most common form of entertainment, sleeping!
-We then travel by train to Chongqing City (approx 3 hours), the embarkation point for our Yangtze River Cruise.
+We then travel by train to Chongqing City (approx 3 hours), the embarkation point for our Yangtze River Cruise (after a 30 minute transfer to the dock).
 On arrival we will board our four-star cruise boat and settle into our cabins.
 The boat accommodates approx 150 passengers.
 Twin Berth Cabin with en suite bathroom.

 Day 11 - 12